Legislation Tracker

-Environment Virginia State Director, Elly Boehmer Wilson, testifies in support of HB 228.
+Environment Virginia State Director, Elly Boehmer Wilson, testifies in support of HB 228 in the 2024 legislative session.
 Skip to 2:33:40 to hear her full testimony!

 The amendment was included in the General Assembly’s budget which was sent to the Governor’s desk.
 Governor Youngkin’s amended budget (unveiled April 8) returns the EPS ban to the delayed timeline (2028 and 2030).
 We await to see if the G.A. will take action to reject elements of the Governor’s budget.
 Read more about this developing situation from Environment Virginia.

-HJ 35 (Delegate Paul Krizek of District 16) – Department of Taxation; tax policy options for reforming the litter tax; report.
+Department of Taxation; tax policy options for reforming the litter tax; report.
 Directs the Department of Taxation, in conjunction with the Department of Environmental Quality, to study tax policy options for reforming the litter tax.
-Litter Free Virginia Supports this Resolution.
+Litter Free Virginia supports this resolution.

 This bill was referred to the House Committee on Rules, where the Studies Subcommittee continued it to 2025.

-HB 33 (Delegate Nadarius Clark of District 84) – Public drinking water; Commissioner of Health’s work group to study occurrence of microplastics.
+Public drinking water; Commissioner of Health’s work group to study occurrence of microplastics.
 Directs the Commissioner of Health to convene a work group to study the occurrence of microplastics in the Commonwealth’s public drinking water and develop recommendations for the reduction of microplastics in the Commonwealth’s public drinking water.
-The bill requires the work group to report its findings and recommendations to the Governor and the Chairmen of the House Committees on Agriculture, Chesapeake and Natural Resources and Health, Welfare and Institutions and the Senate Committees on Agriculture, Conservation and Natural Resources and Education and Health by December 1, 2024.
-Litter Free Virginia Supports this bill.
+The bill requires the work group to report its findings and recommendations to the Governor and the Chairmen of the House Committees on ACNR and Health, Welfare and Institutions and the Senate Committees on ACNR and Education and Health by December 1, 2024.
+Litter Free Virginia supports this bill.

 This bill was referred to the House Committee on Rules, where the Studies Subcommittee continued it to 2025.